shagunattri/bashbook/ms/3vim.md

 >""edit as you think""

+Vim is programmable using Vimscript,where commands are composable and it's interface itself is a programming language.

+Vim avoids usage of mouse because it is slow,also the arrow keys as it requires too much movement.

 ### Operation Modes

-normal - esc
+>normal - esc
+For movinf around a file and making edits

-insert - i
+>insert - i
+Inserting text

-replace - r
+>replace - r
+Replacing text

-visual - v
+>visual - v

-Visual Line mode - V
+- Visual Line mode - V

-Visual block mode - ^V
+- Visual block mode - ^V

+For selecting blocks of text

-command line mode - :
+>command line mode - :
+For running a command

 >Keystrokes have different meanings in different operating modes.

+### The Basics

 `:quit :q` -> quit current window you are in

 `:qa` -> quit all

+`:w` -> save/write

-`:w` -> save
+`:wq` -> save and quit

+`:e {file name}` -> open file for editing content

+`:ls` -> show open buffers

 `:help` <key> -> help